 Market research involves gathering data about your industry, competitors, and customers.
 It comes in two forms: primary & secondary research.
 Primary research is data you collect through surveys, interviews, or observations.
 Secondary research involves analyzing existing data, like reports, studies, or statistics from credible sources.
 Consequently, you can get more clients for your digital marketing agency as a service provider.

 Understanding your market helps you identify opportunities and threats.
-For example, if you discover a competitor struggling with customer satisfaction.
+For example, a social media analysis example could reveal a competitor struggling with customer satisfaction.
 Such mishaps might allow you to differentiate your business by emphasizing superior customer service within a marketing plan for small businesses.

 Identifying Your Target Audience